MicrosoftDocs/sdk-api/sdk-api-src/content/icm/ne-icm-bmformat.md

 ### Table of bitmap formats

 The follow table shows, for each of the formats, the number of bits per pixel, the number of channels, the order of the channels, and the bit-by-bit structure of each byte.
-You may have to scroll to the right to see all the columns of the table.
+You might have to scroll to the right to see all the columns of the table.

 | Format                   | Bits Per Pixel | Number of Channels | Channel Ordering | Byte 0                   | Byte 1                         | Byte 2                   | Byte 3                         | Byte 4                   | Byte 5                         | Byte 6                   | Byte 7                   |
 |--------------------------|----------------|--------------------|------------------|--------------------------|--------------------------------|--------------------------|--------------------------------|--------------------------|--------------------------------|--------------------------|--------------------------|